musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

     version: 2.8.1
 {% endhighlight %}

-- **Sensor:** A Sensor defines a set of event dependencies (inputs) and triggers (outputs).
-It listens for events on the EventBus and acts as an event dependency manager, resolving and executing triggers as events are received.
-In our setup, the Sensor will listen for events from the EventBus and trigger workflows in Argo Workflows
+- **[Sensor](https://argoproj.github.io/argo-events/concepts/sensor/):** The Sensor wil define a set of event dependencies (inputs) and triggers (outputs).
+It will listen for events on the EventBus and acts as an event dependency manager, resolving and executing triggers as events are received.
+In our setup, the Sensor leverages the EventSource and EventBus as its dependencies.

 Connect to your Kubernetes cluster and create the resources following the steps below:

-{% highlight ruby %}
+{% highlight javascript %}
 // Connect to your Kubernetes Cluster export CLUSTER_NAME="your_snowflake_account" export CLUSTER_RESOURCE_GROUP="your_snowflake_username"